2019 Annual awards dinner

 John J. Seng

 A public relations veteran of nearly 40 years, Mr. Seng is a past SWHR Board member and a longtime supporter of the organization and its mission to eliminate imbalances in health care for women through science, policy, and education.
 A public relations veteran, he launched Spectrum Science Communications 22 years ago and led its development into a top-tier, award-winning health and life sciences communications firm.
 He also founded GLOBALHealthPR, the largest independent health and science communications agency partnership worldwide, and has earned numerous honors for his communications work.

 Cen Xu, PhD

-Dr. Xu is Scientific Director of Neuroscience Discovery Research at Amgen.
-With 30+ years of neuroscience research experience, Xu joined Amgen in 2016 as a key contributor in building the company’s neuroscience strategy.
-She is a co-inventor for the first FDA-approved treatment designed to prevent migraine, which affects 18% of women in the U.S. She has also aided in the discovery and development of other therapeutics, including for schizophrenia and sleep disorders.
-Her areas of focus include neurodegeneration, psychiatry disorders, migraine, and analgesia.
+Dr. Xu is a co-inventor for the first FDA-approved treatment designed to prevent migraine, which is three times more common in women than men and affects 18% of women in the U.S. In 2019, she received SWHR’s Health Industry Visionary Award for her work in discovering this treatment.
+Dr. Xu has also aided in the discovery and development of other therapeutics, including for schizophrenia and sleep disorders.
+Her focus areas include neurodegeneration, psychiatry disorders, migraine, and analgesia.

 Dr. Xu obtained her PhD in pharmacology from Illinois State University and did her postdoc in University of Illinois College of Medicine.
 She was involved in basic research of drug abuse and neuropsychiatry for about 10 years before joining the industry.
 She also worked in a psychiatry institution for six years, with firsthand experience in patient interaction before entering the doctoral program.